ahmedDiv0/university-full-project-/README.md

-## This project about universty web that you can know every thing about the universty
+## This project about universty web
+That you can know every thing about the universty i hope to enjoy when you see this project